Coronavirus COVID-19 charts & data for selected countries (updated weekly)

 Why should the US, UK and Brazil have amongst the worst outcomes from the pandemic?

 - Right-wing administrations with an ideological antipathy towards political establishments and public services

-- Public health organisations that have been neglected and underfunded in recent years
+- Public health organisations that had been neglected and underfunded in recent years

 - Lack of preparation for a major epidemic leading to shortages of equipment and protection for staff

 - Lack of decisive action to implement social distancing and lockdown at an early stage leading to wider spread of the virus

 These articles from the Guardian - 100 days, privatisation-1, privatisation-2 and from the Daily Mail look at possible explanations in the UK.